Defect Management Process in Software Testing (Bug Report Template)

-When a tester executes the test cases, he might come across the test result which is contradictory to expected result.
-This variation in the test result is referred as a Software Defect.
-These defects or variation are referred by different names in a different organization like issues, problem, bug or incidents.
+When testers execute the test cases, they might come across such test results which are contradictory to expected results.
+This variation in test results is referred to as a Software Defect.
+These defects or variations are referred by different names in different organizations like issues, problems, bugs or incidents.

 In this tutorial, you will learn-

 - Defect Management Process

 A Bug Report in Software Testing is a detailed document about bugs found in the software application.
 Bug report contains each detail about bugs like description, date when bug was found, name of tester who found it, name of developer who fixed it, etc. Bug report helps to identify similar bugs in future so it can be avoided.

 While reporting the bug to developer, your Bug Report should contain the following information

 - Defect_ID - Unique identification number for the defect.

 - Defect Description - Detailed description of the Defect including information about the module in which Defect was found.

 - Version - Version of the application in which defect was found.